cbryant1000/EDA_Project2_Q4/README.md

 ![](https://github.com/cbryant1000/EDA_Project2_Q4/blob/master/plot4map.png)

 3. plot4ggmap.R is the most recent attempt.
 This script uses the ggmap (ggplot2) function to plot the emission data on a map of the United States.

+**CAVEAT: ** I don't claim to be an expert at R programming.
+Some of the data manipulation steps in the above scripts may be kind of messy and kludgey.
+But, they get the job done.
+The scripts could probably be cleaned up at bit, from this point of view, and be made more efficient.